SMB DLP Case Studies: One Verified, Two Withdrawn

 How can small and medium businesses (SMBs) select the best DLP solution for their needs?

 To select the right Data Loss Prevention (DLP) solution, small and medium-sized businesses (SMBs) should begin by identifying and organizing their sensitive data.
-This includes customer details, financial documents, or intellectual property, and determining where this data resides - whether in cloud applications, servers, or employee devices.
-Additionally, make sure to account for any industry-specific regulations like HIPAA or GDPR that your business must comply with.
+This includes customer details, financial documents, or intellectual property, and determining where this data resides – whether in cloud applications, servers, or employee devices.
+Additionally, account for any industry-specific regulations like HIPAA or GDPR that your business must comply with.

 What are some budget-friendly ways for SMBs to implement data loss prevention (DLP)?